 This year, you can look forward to:

-- Toy Collectors Fair – The tri-annual NEC tradition brings together 550 stands of retro toys.
+• Toy Collectors Fair – The tri-annual NEC tradition brings together 550 stands of retro toys.

-- UK Games Expo – Video gaming meets table top, board and role playing gaming.
+• UK Games Expo – Video gaming meets tabletop, board and role-playing gaming.

-- Insomnia– One of the UK’s largest gaming conventions, with appearances from several Youtubers, the Call of Duty World League, and wrestling from Fight Club: Pro.
+• Insomnia– One of the UK’s largest gaming conventions, with appearances from several Youtubers, the Call of Duty World League, and wrestling from Fight Club: Pro.

-- MCM Comic Con – Cosplaying, collectors and tonnes of special guests, this is the UK's (self-proclaimed) most AWESOME pop culture experience!
+• MCM Comic Con – Cosplaying, collectors and tonnes of special guests, this is the UK's (self-proclaimed) most AWESOME pop culture experience!

 BCUSU Societies

 Joining Birmingham City University soon?
 Already a student here?
-You’ll be happy to know that we have a massive array of societies that cover every basis of pop culture.
+You’ll be happy to know that we have a massive array of societies that cover every aspect of pop culture.
 Here are just a few: